 The Potawatomi Nation encompasses lands along the southeastern shore of Lake Michigan, across to Detroit and from the Huron and Grand Rivers southward into northern Indiana, Ohio and Illinois.
 A number of treaties restricted the territory of the Potawatomi Nation to the southwestern region of Michigan.
 In the Treaty of Chicago 1821, Potawatomi Tribal leaders were forced to sign the Treaty that essentially took away all but a small portion of lands in southern Michigan, Indiana and northern Illinois.

 Tribal Members were later forced to cede the remainder of their “reserved lands,” contained within the “Notawasepe Reserve,” and were relocated to lands west of the Mississippi River.
 There was great resistance by Tribal Members to leaving their Michigan villages and hunting territories.

 Pine Creek Reservation

-Under the leadership of Chief John Moguago, a small number of Nottawaseppi Huron Band of the Potawatomi Members either avoided forced relocation or, soon after relocation, returned to their native Michigan.
-Tribal Members settled in various locations in Allegan and Bradley, Michigan but the Tribe concentrated near Athens, Michigan.
-Their reservation was established by Chief Moguago on a 120-acre parcel of land along the Pine Creek near Athens, Michigan, purchased in 1845 with treaty annuity money.
-The reservation has since been declared a historic site by the state and federal governments.
-The Pine Creek Reservation still serves as the Tribe’s primary land base, providing housing, community events and medical services for Membership.
+Under the leadership of Chief John Moguago, a small number of NHBP Tribal Members avoided forced relocation or, soon after relocation, returned to their native state of Michigan.
+Tribal Members settled in various locations in Allegan and Bradley, Michigan, but the Tribe concentrated near Athens, Michigan.
+The Reservation was established by Chief Moguago on a 120-acre parcel of land along the Pine Creek near Athens, Michigan, purchased in 1845 with treaty annuity money.
+The Reservation has since been declared a historic site by the state and federal governments.
+The Pine Creek Indian Reservation still serves as the Tribe’s primary land base, providing housing, Community events and medical services for Membership.

 Land into Trust